-This medicine may also be used to prevent postmenopausal osteoporosis (thinning and weakening of bones).
+This medicine may also be used to prevent osteoporosis (thinning and weakening of bones) in post-menopausal women.

 Take Tibolone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 You may take this medicine with or without food.
 Try to take it at the same time each day.

 Tibolone must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.